-According to the sales new economic-class apartments in Klaipeda, as well as in Vilnius and Kaunas has remained the most popular and made up about 64 percent of all transactions concluded in the half-year.
+New economic-class apartments in Klaipeda, as well as in Vilnius and Kaunas has remained the most popular and made up about 64 percent of all transactions concluded in the half-year.
 The middle-class apartments made up 33 percent, and luxury-class - 3 percent.